ClintCodeWon/Garage-Sale/README.md

 # Garage-Sale
-Secure marketplace for college students

 ## Project Description
+Secure marketplace for college students.

 ## Team
 Looking for 3 or 4 people with full stack experience.